Pennywell Farm

 Pennywell Farm is a tourist attraction just outside the town of Buckfastleigh in south Devon, England.
-It is the biggest activity farm in the South West region.
+It is an activity farm in the South West region.
 Pennywell is home to over 150 animals and offers visitors a different hands-on activity every half hour.

-The attraction boasts the highest rated reviews of any Devon attraction.
+The farm has received positive aggregate reviews on travel websites.
 It was voted “Devon's Best Family Attraction” in the “Muddy Stilettos Awards 2022”.

-Pennywell Farm is situated 600 ft above sea level with breathtaking panoramic views over Dartmoor National Park.
+Pennywell Farm is situated 600 ft above sea level and overlooks Dartmoor National Park.

 History

 Pennywell Farm was founded by Christopher and Nicola Murray, who opened the attraction to the public on 22 May 1989.
 With no buildings, power, water, or infrastructure in place, the farm began as a greenfield site and was developed entirely from scratch.

-The idea was that visitors to the farm would not be spectators but that they would be able to have hands-on interaction with the animals.
+The farm was designed to allow visitors to interact directly with the animals.